ISI.exe is freely available for academic usage.

 The input file has to be saved as a so-called marked list in the tagged format from the Science Citation Index (Social Science Citation Index, Arts & Humanities Citation Index) at the Web-of-Science (v5).
 The default filename “savedrecs.txt” should not be used, but “data.txt” instead.

 The program produces several output files in dBase format.
-Core.dbf contains the unique information per record; Au.dbf the authornames; af.dbf the authornames with full first names; cs.dbf the address information (including the response address if normal addresses are failing; Costas & Irribaren-Maestro, Scientometrics, 2007); cr.dbf the cited references; and csau.dbf the correspondence file between authors and addresses insofar as available in the input file.
+Core.dbf contains the unique information per record; Au.dbf the authornames; af.dbf the authornames with full first names; cs.dbf the address information; rp.dbf with the addresses of reprint authors (cf. Costas & Irribaren-Maestro, Scientometrics, 2007); cr.dbf the cited references; and csau.dbf the correspondence file between authors and addresses insofar as available in the input file.

 These files can be read into Excel and/or SPSS for further processing.
 They can also be used in MS Access for relational database management.
 If the abstracts were also downloaded an additional file “abstract.txt” is generated which contains the same information for the abstract field in tabular (and delimited) format.
 A delimited “|” is inserted between the number of the document and the abstract file; this delimiter can be used, for example, in Excel.